AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images/index.md

 {% include "toc.md" %}

-## Images Do Not Have an Explicit Width and Height
+## Image Elements Do Not Have Explicit Width and Height

 If you've ever [run your site through Lighthouse](https://web.dev/measure/), then you've probably seen this message: